 Machine learning describes a set of computational and statistical methods that can make computers learn to perform tasks based on existing data.
-These include dimensionality reduction (e.g. PCA or kernel PCA), multivariate regression (e.g. PLS), classification approaches (e.g. SVM), and more advanced techniques (deep learning).
+These include dimensionality reduction (e.g. manifold learning), multivariate regression (e.g. PLS), classification approaches (e.g. SVM), and more advanced techniques (deep learning).

 The personalised medicine tasks that are of particular relevance include computer-aided diagnosis, risk and prognosis estimation, as well as treatment planning.
 The biomedical data of interest can be from different sources, including imaging, clinical, demographics, lifestyle, and environmental data.

 Here are some examples of machine learning applications in our lab: